Skip to main navigation Skip to main content

 On-demand recorded 25 Mar 2024

-This webinar is part 1 in the series - Register for the upcoming webinar NSW Personal injury scheme webinar here on Monday, 13 May 2024
+This webinar is part 1 in the series - Watch part 2 Delivering care in the NSW personal injury scheme webinar here

 The State Insurance Regulatory Authority (SIRA) has developed the Model of care for the management of low back pain – Summary (the Summary Model), in partnership with the NSW Agency for Clinical Innovation and with input and advice from SIRA’s Back Pain Clinical Advisory Group.
 The new model of care will benefit the 18,000+ people with lower back pain entering the NSW personal injury schemes (workers compensation and Compulsory Third Party schemes) each year.